August Coleman

 August B. "Cap" Coleman (15 October 1884 – 20 October 1973) was an American tattoo artist.
-Dubbed "The Godfather of American Tattooing", Coleman's tattoo flash designs had a significant influence on his generation of tattooists, and inspired the likes of Franklin Paul Rogers and Sailor Jerry.
+Dubbed "The Godfather of American Tattooing", Coleman's tattoo flash designs had a significant influence on his generation of tattooists, and inspired artists including Franklin Paul Rogers and Sailor Jerry.

-Born in 1884 near Cincinnati, Ohio, little is known about Coleman's early life, although he claimed his father, Anthony, was a tattoo artist, and his family was believed to have lived and traveled in the carnival scene.
-At some point Coleman worked as a mariner, and was frequently tattooed by Jesse Frederick Barber in Cincinnati.
-Coleman then enlisted with various carnival shows (Sheeshley Shows, Greater Smith Shows and Johnny J. Jones) as a tattooed attraction and tattoo artist, sometimes alongside female counterpart, Lenora Platt.
-During his time in the carnivals he became known as 'The Human Picture Gallery'.
+Born in about 1884 near Cincinnati, Ohio, little is known about Coleman's early life, although he claimed his father, Anthony, was a tattoo artist, and his family was believed to have lived and traveled in the carnival scene.
+Coleman was tattooed by Jesse Frederick Barber in Cincinnati.
+Coleman then enlisted with various carnival shows (Sheeshley Shows, Greater Smith Shows and Johnny J. Jones) as a tattooed attraction and tattoo artist, sometimes alongside female counterpart Lenora Platt.
+During his time in the carnivals he became known as "The Human Picture Gallery".
 In 1912, Coleman took a break from the Greater Smith Shows to work in Barber's studio where he learnt the craft of tattooing.

 In 1918, Coleman relocated to Norfolk, Virginia and opened a tattoo parlor on East Main Street.
-The outbreak of World War I and a new naval port in Virginia bought thousands of US servicemen and sailors to Norfolk who comprised the majority of Coleman's clientele.
-When Norfolk's City Council ruled tattooing illegal in June 1950 by passing Ordinance No. 15,668 Coleman, along with many other tattooists were forced out of the city.
-Many of the Norfolk tattooists, including Coleman, moved across the Elizabeth River to Portsmouth, and went to work with Tex Peace.
+The outbreak of World War I and a new naval port in Virginia brought thousands of US servicemen and sailors to Norfolk, who comprised the majority of Coleman's clientele.
+When Norfolk's City Council ruled tattooing illegal in June 1950 by passing Ordinance No. 15,668, Coleman and many other tattooists were forced out of the city.
+Many of the Norfolk tattooists, including Coleman, moved across the Elizabeth River to Portsmouth.
+Coleman went to work with Tex Peace there.